caasmo/go-walkthrough/channel.md

 }
 ```

-# Channel close: for range loop
+# Channel close: `for range` loop

-The for range form of the for loop can be used to receive values from a channel
+You can iterate a channel to receive values from it:
 until it is closed.

 ```{code-cell}
 ch4 := make(chan int)